Who is my academic adviser?

 We encourage students to meet with their adviser on a regular basis.
 Making this connection early is important, as getting to know your adviser can help with your success at Saint Mary’s and beyond.
 All students meet with their adviser each semester before course registration to discuss academic progress, goals, and a plan for the following semester.
 Students should check in with their adviser any time they have questions or concerns that may affect their academic progress at Saint Mary’s.

 Students can contact their adviser via email or sign up to meet during their adviser’s office hours.
 Need help drafting this email?
-Contact one of our Peer Advisers for tips!
+Contact one of our Academic Success Pros for tips!

 Can I change my adviser?

 If your major is declared, you may contact the department chair if you would like to be assigned to a different adviser.
 If you are undeclared and would like to change advisers, please contact the Student Success and First Generation Initiative Office.

 When should I declare my major?

 Students must declare their major by the end of their first year.
 We recommend you meet with your adviser early on to begin discussing your interests and future goals as they relate to majors.
 If you would like additional resources to help you with this important decision, please feel free to contact the Student Success and First Generation Initiative Office or the Career Services Office.

 How do I declare or change my major, minor, and/or Integratus minor?

 You can declare your major, minor, and Integratus minor by putting in a request to have the online declaration form completed.
 You can also add, change, and/or drop a major, minor, Integratus minor as well.

 - Major or academic minor: Department chair of that major or minor